 Top Kid-Friendly Things to Do in San Leandro

 Downtown San Leandro Farmers’ Market – Families can enjoy an evening filled with fun at the Downtown San Leandro Farmers’ Market.
-Not only does this farmers’ market offer delicious, locally-grown fruits and vegetables all summer long, it also goes until October and is perfect for the whole family to partake in!
+This farmers’ market offers delicious, locally-grown fruits and vegetables all summer long, and is perfect for the whole family to partake in!
 Runs from April to October.

-This waterfront park is great for walking, biking, scootering, and pushing a stroller.
+San Leandro Marina Park – This waterfront park is great for walking, biking, scootering, and pushing a stroller.
 Toddlers will love spotting numerous planes flying overhead as they approach the Oakland Airport.
-It has two nice playgrounds, public bathrooms and wide-open grassy fields for a game of soccer, football, Wiffle ball, or frisbee.
+It has two nice playgrounds, public bathrooms, and wide-open grassy fields for a game of soccer, football, Wiffle ball, or frisbee.
 Check out our review of San Leandro Marina Park >

-Joaquin Plaza – The Exploratorium’s musical activation at Joaquin Plaza is a kid and parents approved spot to check out!
+Joaquin Plaza – The Exploratorium’s musical activation at Joaquin Plaza is a kid and parents-approved spot to check out!
 The musical exhibit has seating that will create an educational and auditory experience for visitors and residents to enjoy.
 The exhibit features eight points of interaction, where users can use a rocking, glider-chair mechanism to trigger individually pitched chimes for a soothingly ambient, pentatonic musical experience.

 Washington Manor Park and Pool – This large city park has picnic areas and playgrounds, but don’t miss the swimming pool as it boasts a couple of kid-friendly waterslides for an extra splash!